yaikobzeray/dev-journal/activity_log.md

 Built and tagged Docker images for both ARM64 (M-series Mac) and AMD64 (GKE nodes).

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Thursday, 11 April 2024 — Entry 2

+Set up Vite for a vanilla JS project.
+ES module support out of the box — no webpack config needed.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*